-Allspice is a commonly used spice in Mexico and Central America being that it grows on the pimento evergreen tropical shrub.
-Like nutmeg, allspice is a source of antioxidants including eugenol, which has been shown to have anti-tumor effects in lab studies.
+Allspice, a commonly used spice in Mexico and Central America, grows on the pimento evergreen tropical shrub.
+The antioxidant eugenol is one of the many compounds in allspice, which is being studied for its anti-tumor and cell cycle disrupting effects.
 As always, further research is required to show this benefit in human subjects.

-One of the most popular spices is cinnamon.
-It can be used in a variety of food dishes, drinks, and home remedies.
-Cinnamon is the dried bark from trees in the cinnamon family, mainly the cassia.
-In 2000 BC, Egyptians used to import it from China because it was believed to be a scared spice.
-Cinnamon has high antioxidant activity due to its polyphenol content, which protect the body from free radicals therefore protecting our cells.
-Cinnamon has also been shown to improve blood sugar levels.
-This spice enhances the flavors of fruits and vegetables in a variety of dishes and can be used all year round.
-Whether you crave something sweet or savory, cinnamon can add the perfect flavors to your dish!
+One of the most popular spices is cinnamon which can be used in a variety of food and drink recipes.
+Cinnamon comes from the dried bark of trees in the cinnamon family, mainly the cassia.
+In 2000 BC, Egyptians used to import it from China because it was believed to be a sacred spice.
+Cinnamon has a long history of use in complementary and alternative medicine in addition to its culinary uses.
+Whether you’re craving something sweet or savory, cinnamon can add the perfect flavor to your dish.

 Spices never actually go bad and spoil, however they do lose their potency.
 If you notice your spices have been sitting on the shelf for over a year, it’s probably time to restock.
-Try purchasing whole spices and grinding them as needed, as they stay fresher for a longer period of time and grinding them yourself will ensure a fuller flavor.
-Some of the freshest spices can be purchased at a local farmers’ market.
-The best way to store your spices is in an airtight, cool, and dark place.
+Try purchasing whole spices and grinding them as needed, as they stay fresher for a longer period of time.
+The best way to store your spices is in an airtight, cool, dark place.
 The limited exposure to heat and light will maintain your spices’ potency and flavor.
 Don’t forget to measure your spices.
 All of these warming spices pack a punch so remember: You can always add more but it’s much harder to take away.